(778) 440- 8500

 Gillian had a rich, adventurous, and creative life.
 It began in England, where, as a child she survived the terror of air raids, bombings and miraculously recovered from a life-threatening illness.

-She loved many arts from an early age, studied at the Royal College of Music in London and at the Conservatory in Vienna, Austria.
+She loved many arts from an early age, studied at the Trinity College and the Royal College of Music in London and at the Conservatory in Vienna, Austria.
 While still in England she taught music and worked as a music officer for the Arts Council of Great Britain.

 However, her encounters with Hungarian refugees while in Austria kindled her life-long passion for social justice, so for the first of many times, she changed direction and studied social work at Oxford University.